here-xyz-codelabs/here-xyz-codelabs.github.io/tutorial-3-advanced.md

         blend_order: 1
 ```

+Your `scene.yaml` file should now look something like this: ([sample scene.yaml](https://github.com/stamen/here-xyz-demo/blob/master/solar-tangram/scene.yaml))

-Let's add these new style definitions to `scene.yaml` and take a look.
+Now that we've added these new style definitions to `scene.yaml`, let's see how it looks.
 [Now the map is starting to visualize the data.](https://stamen.github.io/here-xyz-demo/solar-tangram/index-step2.html)

 ![Map with all layers styled](images/tutorial-3-step1.png)